neuschaefer/reform-handbook/src/source/parts.rst

 The motherboard spans the inner width of the device and has outward-facing ports on both sides.
 It has the following main features:

-- **Power system:** based on the LTC4020 buck/boost converter, regulates charging of the LiFePO4 batteries and seamlessly switches between wall and battery power.
+- **Power system:** based on the LTC4020 buck/boost converter, it regulates charging of the LiFePO4 batteries and seamlessly switches between wall and battery power.
 - **System controller:** coupled to the power system, an NXP LPC11U24 Cortex-M0 MCU controls an analog monitor chip for the eight battery cells as well as the charger.
 It is connected to the CPU module via SPI, and has GPIO lines to the main power rail switchers in the system.
 It has a UART (SYSCTL) that the keyboard can talk to directly for issuing power on/off commands and battery status queries.
 - **DSI to eDP bridge:** The SN65DSI86 chip converts the MIPI-DSI output from the CPU module to an embedded DisplayPort (eDP) signal that the display panel can understand.
 - **USB 3.0 hub:** The CPU module has two USB 3.0 controllers.
 To provide for a total of five USB ports (two internal and three external), there is a TUSB8041 USB hub chip on the motherboard that provides the extra ports.
 USB load switches on each external port protect the system from too much current draw.
 - **Sound chip:** A Wolfson/Cirrus WM8960 audio DAC (digital-to-analog converter)/amplifier interfaces to the headphone/microphone jack and powers two speakers housed below the main display.
 - **mPCIe slot:** An mPCIe connector that you can use for expansions like a Wi-Fi card.
-- **M.2 slot:** An M-key NGFF slot that can house an NVMe SSD (solid state disk).
+- **M.2 slot:** An NGFF slot (Key M) that can house an NVMe SSD (solid state disk).

 System Controller
 -----------------